-For two years Billy Graham planned a Greater London Crusade, to kick off March 1st, 1954.
+For two years, Billy Graham planned a Greater London Crusade to kick off March 1st, 1954.
 This crusade was the greatest test of his ministry up to that point.
 The British were suspicious of the Yank and his "hot gospel."
-An Anglican Bishop predicted Billy would return to American with his tail between his legs.
+An Anglican Bishop predicted Billy would return to America with his tail between his legs.
 Even backers were uneasy.
 Nothing could shake spiritually-dull England, they thought.
 Hold the Crusade in outlying regions first, they urged, and test the waters.
 Graham refused.
 God did not need a pilot program.

 At times Billy faltered.
 "To go to London for a campaign is indeed frightening and humbling.
 If anything is done for Christ, it will have to be the Lord's doing."
 Bob Jones, Sr. accused Billy of going out of pride.

 Billy sailed for England.
 Aboard ship on this day, February 22, 1954, he was handled a telegram.
 "A Labor Member of Parliament announced today that he would challenge in Commons the admission of Billy Graham to England on the grounds the American evangelist was interfering in British politics under the guise of religion."
 This was referring to the fact that a Crusade brochure had mentioned the woes brought on by Socialism.
 The Labor Party took it as an attack.

 London media demanded Graham's scalp.
 Lukewarm supporters backpedaled.
 Momentarily, Graham felt the crusade was ruined.
 Yet God had led him this far: he would go on.
 Meanwhile, he sent an apology.
 When he disembarked in Britain, he was mobbed by hostile reporters; he said he believed God was going to pour out revival upon England.
 As he passed through customs, an agent thanked him for coming.
 So did a cab driver.
 Billy's spirits lifted.